C2DH/ranketwo/_units/boder.md

 ---
-title: David Boder; From wire recordings to website ; source criticism applied to Holocaust testimonies on the web
+title: "David Boder: From wire recordings to website.
+Source criticism applied to Holocaust testimonies on the web"
 layout: unit
 tags:
   - holocaust studies
   - media studies
   - history of technology